worldmobilegroup/aya-node/docs/guide_join_devnet.md

 ## Become a Validator

 To become a validator two more steps are needed.
-First you need to submit your session keys and second you need to let us know about your validator so we can add it to the authority set.
-It takes two epochs after you were added to the authority set before you are part of the active authority set.
-An epoch is 24 hours.
-If the session keys are malformed you will be kicked from the authority set.
+First you need to submit your session keys and second you need to let us know about your validator, so we can add it to the authority set.
+It takes two epochs after you were added to the authority set before you are part of the active, block producing authority set.
+An epoch last for 24 hours.
+If one of the session keys does not match the ones active in your validator, your validator cannot produce blocks and will be kicked from the authority set.
-Also if you do not provide an ImOnline message during an epoch you are kicked two epochs later.
-We can add you again so no worries but we do not observe your validator status.
+If you do not provide ImOnline messages during an epoch you are getting kicked two epochs later (this can happen when the IMONLINE key is wrong or your validator is offline).
+We can add you again so no worries, but we do not observe your validator status so you need to let us know.

 ### Submit Session Keys
-To submit the session keys you obtained previously you need a working Polkadot-JS front-end and your account needs to have funds to pay for transaction fees.
-The wallet registering the session keys does not need to be the one generated for the validator!
+To submit the session keys you obtained in the step before you need a working Polkadot-JS front-end and your account needs to have funds to pay for transaction fees.
+The wallet registering the session keys does not need to be the one generated for the validator, but the session keys must match!
+Only you (the operator) should know your session keys when you triggered a rotation and only you should be able to rotate session keys.
+It is not possible to register the same session keys twice.

-Go to the (Front-End)[https://polkadot.js.org/apps/?rpc=wss%3A%2F%2F35.189.75.1%3A#/explorer] and navigate to Developer -> Extrinsics.
+Go to the [Front-End](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2F35.189.75.1%3A#/explorer) and navigate to Developer -> Extrinsics.
 ![DeveloperExtrinsic](assets/sessionKeys_developerExtrinsic.png)

 Select the validator account you imported into Talisman before.